 - The district provides training materials and training, planned in full consultation with committee members, appropriate to assist parent members in carrying out their DELAC responsibilities.
 District funds may be used to cover costs of training and attendance of DELAC members (e.g., costs associated with meeting childcare, translation services, refreshments, and other reasonable expenses). - Training is embedded in each DELAC meeting.
-The minutes of the DELAC meeting clearly reflect the training areas that had been covered during the meeting. - The DELAC will calendar enough meetings through the year to complete all responsibilities. - The DELAC may choose to adopt Bylaws and operate according to guidelines contained in its Bylaws which are directly aligned with legal requirements. - The District English Learner Programs Coordinator and/or designee serves as district liaison to the DELAC, assisting with agenda preparation, distribution of meeting notices, arranging for guest speakers, preparation of meeting minutes, and all communications pertaining to the DELAC. - The DELAC President shall preside at all the DELAC meetings, as well as sign all letters, reports, and other communications of the committee (with previous approval from DELAC members).
-In the event of the President absence, resignation, or inability to perform his/her duties, the Vice-President shall assume those duties. - The District English Learner Programs Coordinator ensures ongoing communication and completes the feedback loop by responding to parent concerns and questions raised at DELAC meetings - Site principals and School Community Facilitators are encouraged to attend DELAC meetings when possible.
+The minutes of the DELAC meeting clearly reflect the training areas that had been covered during the meeting. - The DELAC will calendar enough meetings through the year to complete all responsibilities. - The DELAC may choose to adopt Bylaws and operate according to guidelines contained in its Bylaws which are directly aligned with legal requirements. - The District ELD Program Specialist and/or designee serves as district liaison to the DELAC, assisting with agenda preparation, distribution of meeting notices, arranging for guest speakers, preparation of meeting minutes, and all communications pertaining to the DELAC. - The DELAC President shall preside at all the DELAC meetings, as well as sign all letters, reports, and other communications of the committee (with previous approval from DELAC members).
+In the event of the President's absence, resignation, or inability to perform his/her duties, the Vice- President shall assume those duties. - The District English Learner Programs Coordinator ensures ongoing communication and completes the feedback loop by responding to parent concerns and questions raised at DELAC meetings. - Site principals and School Community Liaisons are encouraged to attend DELAC meetings when possible.

-Presentation of DELAC advice to the School Board
+Presentation of DELAC Advice to the School Board

-- DELAC communicates ongoing advice to the Superintendent Chief Learning Officer and School Board via meeting minutes and the English Learner Programs Coordinator communications. - At the end of each school year, the DELAC members present an oral and written annual report to the Superintendent and School Board at a June board meeting.
+- DELAC communicates ongoing advice to the Superintendent Chief Learning Officer and School Board via meeting minutes and the ELD Program Specialist communications. - At the end of each school year, the DELAC members present an oral and written annual report to the Superintendent and School Board at a June board meeting.
+(Due to extenuating circumstances, the DELAC presentation to the School Board occurred August 2, 2023.)